Treatment for Chlamydia

 Learn more

 Welcome to Qoctor’s online doctor service which can provide assessment/treatment for Chlamydia, in suitable cases.
 This telehealth assessment is only suitable for people who have had a known exposure to a positive case but are symptom-free.
-Answer some online questions, then book a video consultation with an AHPRA-registered doctor.
+Answer some online questions, then book a consultation with an AHPRA-registered doctor.

 GET STARTED